Annie Montague Alexander: Saurian Expedition, Nevada, 1905

-Alaska, 1906-07
+Alaska, 1906–07

 Alexander met C. Hart Merriam (cousin of John C. Merriam) in 1904.
 At the time, Merriam was the chief of the United States Biological Survey and he became interested in Alexander's fossil collection.
 In one meeting, he recalled stories of Alaska which inspired Alexander to explore again.
 In the spring of 1906, Alexander and her team left for the Kenai Peninsula.
 Participants included Edna Wemple and Alvin Seale.
 The expedition began in southeastern Alaska at Malaspina Glacier and ended at Skilak Lake.

 From April to August 1907, Alexander financed and led another trip to Alaska; the expedition to southeastern Alaska included Alexander, Joseph S. Dixon, Chase Littlejohn, Frank Stephens and, Kate Stephens.

 Vancouver Island, 1910

 In 1910, Alexander embarked on a trip north to British Columbia with Louise Kellogg to expand upon the research they had done in Alaska.
-While there, Alexander enlisted the help of a local trapper named Edward Despard who was tasked with finding minks, marten, raccoons, otters, and beavers.
+While there, Alexander enlisted the help of a local trapper named Edward Despard who was tasked with finding mink, marten, raccoons, otters, and beavers.
 While Despard hunted on his own, Alexander and Kellogg remained together looking for smaller mammals and birds.
 Together Alexander and Kellogg found 75 song sparrows.
 The women returned to California with 137 specimens including a cougar, many minks, and a large black bear that Alexander purchased from a farmer.